Crash | Book Review

 there is a unified destination.” (p.
 88)

-Subtitled Using Personal Power to Transform Your Leadership, is Carla Moore’s inspirational personal story, which shatters the false belief that our personal and professional lives are mutually exclusive, revealing what leadership really means to her by tracing the evolution of her operating principles.
+Subtitled Leading Through the Wreckage, is Carla Moore’s inspirational personal story, which shatters the false belief that our personal and professional lives are mutually exclusive, revealing what leadership really means to her by tracing the evolution of her operating principles.
 This review assembles selected passages, in effect creating and celebrating Moore’s leadership philosophy, based on her courageous journey of personal growth.

 Let's recall eight elements of a Personal Leadership Philosophy: